Following a gluten-free journey is hard to do on your own. It is really important to find and have the right support.

 *bring them to a gluten-free support group meeting in your area

-*hold a family meeting about gluten-free kitchen set up that works for all household members (I cover this in my 30 Day Safe Gluten-Free Kitchen Challenge)
+*hold a family meeting about gluten-free kitchen set up that works for all household members (Learn to set up your GF kitchen here.)

 *share a gluten-free cookbook (check some of my favorites here)

-*educate them on symptoms you experience when you get glutened
+*educate them on symptoms you experience when you get sick

 Still need some more support?